onset/lameta/README.md

 ### e2e

-When running e2e tests, if you get an error about something of the app being undefined and it used to work, try restarting the computer.
-If that's not enough, make sure everything is committed, then do `git clean -dxf && yarn && yarn build-production && yarn test-e2e`.
+When running e2e tests, there is occasionally a mystery error (that I haven't recorded) that won't go away, even if you got back to previous commits.
+It goes away with a restart, `git clean -dxf && yarn && yarn build-production && yarn test-e2e`.

+Make sure everything is committed first!

 ### l10n